majen-jyskebank-dk/WallMessageService-CDT/README.md

 ```

 ### Running the tests
-To run the tests, simply run the following command in the terminal:
+To run the tests, simply run the following command in the terminal from the root of the project:
 ```shell
 ./gradlew test
 ```